header logo

 A star of Brighton, Enciso has been lackluster in fantasy football

-Notably, he provided an assist for Steven Alzate’s long-range goal during the match.
-In his recent ten appearances, Enciso has scored three goals and provided two assists.
-A positional change in the Fantasy Premier League (FPL) will further enhance his prospects, as he has been reclassified as a midfielder after previously being listed as a forward.
+Notably, he assisted Steven Alzate’s long-range goal during the match.
+In his last ten appearances, Enciso has scored three goals and delivered two assists.
+A positional change in the Fantasy Premier League (FPL) will boost his appeal, as he has been reclassified as a midfielder after previously being listed as a forward.

-6/ Carney Chukwuemeka (Chelsea) – Most underrated fantasy football players
+6. Carney Chukwuemeka (Chelsea) - One of the most underrated fantasy football players

-With the emergence of Christopher Nkunku set to be sidelined for up to 4 months due to a knee injury next summer, the budget-friendly option of Carney Chukwuemeka at £4.5 million could become Chelsea’s number 10 in the early weeks of the season after catching the eye of Mauricio Pochettino ahead of the campaign.
+With Christopher Nkunku sidelined for up to four months due to a knee injury, the budget-friendly Carney Chukwuemeka (£4.5 million) could emerge as Chelsea’s number 10 in the early weeks of the season after impressing Mauricio Pochettino during pre-season.

 Chukwuemeka is a relatively young star at Chelsea

-The Blues are sure to bolster their midfield depth and quality in the coming weeks, which may impact Chukwuemeka’s playing minutes, but at that price, he is a risk worth taking.
-In a versatile squad organisation like Chelsea, Chukwuemeka could have the opportunity to showcase his abilities and progress in the Premier League’s top training environment.
+The Blues will certainly bolster their midfield depth and quality in the coming weeks, which may impact Chukwuemeka's playing time.
+However, given his potential and the investment made in him, he remains a risk worth taking.
+In a well-structured squad like Chelsea, Chukwuemeka could have the opportunity to showcase his abilities and develop in one of the Premier League's best training environments.

-Tottenham spent the entirety of the previous season playing with a 3-man defense scheme, much to the dismay of most of their supporters.
-However, it seems that under Ange Postecoglou, who prefers a 4-man defensive setup, this approach is set to change.
+Tottenham spent the entirety of last season playing with a three-man defensive system, much to the frustration of their supporters.
+However, under Ange Postecoglou, who prefers a four-man defensive system, this is set to change.

 Being recruited by Tottenham helped Udogie get a lot of attention

-With Ivan Perisic not fitting well into the wing-back role, Ryan Sessegnon sidelined due to injury, Destiny Udogie appears to be the frontrunner for the left-back position at the start of the season.
-The Italian player featured prominently at Udinese on loan during the 2022-23 season, scoring 3 goals and providing 4 assists in Serie A. His position seems more secure than Emerson Royal or Pedro Porro on the opposite flank.
+With Ivan Perisic struggling to adapt to the wing-back role and Ryan Sessegnon sidelined due to injury, Destiny Udogie seems to be the leading candidate for the left-back position at the start of the season.
+The Italian full-back played a key role at Udinese while on loan during the 2022-23 season, scoring three goals and delivering four assists in Serie A. His spot appears more secure than that of Emerson Royal or Pedro Porro on the opposite flank.

 See also: Compilation of the best online bookmaker list on the market today